hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 >> collect [keep [[[1]]]]
 == [[[1]]]
 ```
-Is the second one a feature or a bug? Ì†ΩÌ∏Ç
+Is the second one a feature or a bug? üòÇ

 [1:39:24](#CU8kcngjnM_ciJTEuzUlKNke8RKSDQ_CKzIAApUufsI) <WayneCui (WayneCui)>: